Retail sales assistant CV example

 - Education should be included at the bottom of your CV to detail your qualifications

-Ideally your CV should be around 2 pages in length – any longer and it will become a bit of a long and boring read for employers.
+2 pages in length is about perfect for your CV– any longer and it will become a bit of a long and boring read for employers.

 Keep your CV nice and simple with a clean crisp font and plenty of bullet points – don’t try to over complicate it with crazy designs or wild colours.